camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 }
 ```

-At this point in time if your `grunt auto-build` was running successfully you will now see that when under service task you select implementation type as class, An select box will be displayed for other implementation type it will be text box.
-Everything seems quite well but inside select box we have values [one,two] which doesn't make much sense, So lets populate the values dynamically from an API call.
+At this point in time, if your `grunt auto-build` ran successfully, you will now see that, when you select 'Class' as implementation type under service task, a select box is displayed.
+For other implementation types, it is a text box.
+Everything seems quite well, but inside the select box we have values (one, two) which don't make much sense.
+So let's populate the values dynamically from an API call.

 ## Dynamically passing value to Select Box

-Let us try two ways of passing values dynamically :
+Let us try two ways of passing values dynamically:

-1. Passing value from a local json file
+1. Passing value from a local JSON file
 2. Getting values from an external network via an ajax call

 ### Rendering Values from a local JSON file :

-Consider you have an local JSON file in path say `delegateSelect.json` adjacent to delegateSelect.js as :
+Consider you have an local JSON file in path, say `delegateSelect.json` is adjacent to delegateSelect.js as :

 ```
 [